houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 In section 3, we take a look at Chomsky's hierarchy.
 This hints at how different classes of languages are recognised by different classes of machines.
 This gives us a way to cash out the tension (between theoretical and JavaScript regular expressions) by talking about the different levels in the hierarchy.

 Essentially, we cash out the tension as an issue of *language recognition*.
 To understand why JavaScript regular expressions are not regular *is* to understand how they recognise a larger (hence different) class of languages than theoretical regular expressions.
 As previously mentioned, DFAs are finite state machines without memory that are intrinsically tied to regular languages.
 In contrast, JavaScript regular expressions rely on memory.
-So, owing to their reliance on memory, they recognise a different class of languages than DFAs.
+So, owing to their reliance on memory, they recognise a different class of languages from DFAs.
 Hence, they are not regular.

 ## 1. Backreferences